When it comes to finding remarkable ruins in the midst of breathtakingly primordial surroundings, with the emphasis on

 Standing on a Cañari temple!

 However, if we were going to make it to El Remanso before sundown, we needed to retreat from the temple mound and go back down the mountain.
-As a side note, if you choose to come visit yourself, the ruins of El Cady are also known as the ruins of El Zapas.
+As a side note, if you choose to come to visit yourself, the ruins of El Cady are also known as the ruins of El Zapas.
 They are well worth the trip.

-Down the mountain we went to regain our strength on a lunch of local Tilapia, salad, fried plantain, and a pitcher of sugar cane juice.
+Down the mountain, we went to regain our strength on a lunch of local Tilapia, salad, fried plantain, and a pitcher of sugar cane juice.
 And from there, we went into the facing hillsides from El Cady toward the small village of La Pradera.

 I should state at this point that

-buses do go past the trailheads of El Cady and El Remanso, but you will still need a guide as the drivers may not know where the trailheads are and certainly the trails by themselves don’t offer any help to the points of interest.
+buses do go past the trailheads of El Cady and El Remanso, but you will still need a guide as the drivers may not know where the trailheads are and certainly, the trails by themselves don’t offer any help to the points of interest.
 Because of my compressed schedule, I chose to go with a personal driver for the day that the guide arranged for, but given the variety of things to do in the area, I would have preferred to stay longer and take the guide with me on the local buses, a solution to stretch both the budget and experiences farther.

 The village of La Pradera is a much shorter trip than to El Cady, and then the El Remanso trailhead is just five minutes farther past La Pradera.
 There’s a blue sign by the side of the road designating the trailhead, next to which we parked on the shoulder.
 We took our backpacks, put on our bug spray, and trotted down what felt like a more well-worn path.
 It made me wonder why my guide took his machete, as this trail is at first a piece of cake.

 Pretty quickly we came to the iconic covered wooden bridge associated with the area, El Remanso (translation: the backwaters).
 The bridge crosses over a rushing torrent that is the confluence of the Sangurima and Aguacate rivers.
-On the other side of the bridge, we walked around and up past a few river boulders to find another trail, and then from that trail we cut off into a marshy meadow being grazed by some cows a farmer had left there for the day.
-I would then pay for not wearing long pants tucked into my hiking boots, as it wasn’t mosquitoes that did me in as much as much as other types of water bugs, the bites of which I would only feel their itch from later that night.
+On the other side of the bridge, we walked around and up past a few river boulders to find another trail, and then from that trail, we cut off into a marshy meadow being grazed by some cows a farmer had left there for the day.
+I would then pay for not wearing long pants tucked into my hiking boots, as it wasn’t mosquitoes that did me in as much as other types of water bugs, the bites of which I would only feel their itch from later that night.

 The nice thing about the historical site of El Remanso is that there isn’t any deep jungle to cover it.
 It’s a mountain, standing out in front of you under the blue sky.
 But that mountain is draped in thick, nearly impenetrable saw grass much thicker than the jungle around El Cady.
 That is where the machete would come in handy, and we drove our way past the cows up into the hillside.